hindu-comm/mail_stream_advaita-l/2015/03/Why_cant_it_be_done_/126__shrImallalitAlAlitaH.md

 > there is need to bring them under single platform..
 >

-​Sure, for that just kill their beloved philosophy and thinking power.
+Sure, for that just kill their beloved philosophy and thinking power.
-​

 > As unity among different sects will be always not as good as unity among